 If the option fail open was not enabled in the handler settings, the request was denied.
-See: Authentication Handler redirecting request - redirect to {URL} the session handler needs to be enabled before this handler can be used The Authentication Handler couldn't work because the Session Handler was not enabled.
-Add the Session Handler to your ruleset.
-See: Authentication Handler, Session Handler.
+See: Authentication Handler redirecting request - redirect to {URL}

 The Authentication Handler redirected the request to the login page provided by the Authentication Server Frontend.